programmfabrik/easydb-documentation/en/sysadmin/eas/filetypes/filetypes.md

 |zip|file compression |
 |webdvd.zip|file compression for WebDVD |

+> NOTE: no support for previews.

 ## OTHER

 By activating the checkbox for "other" data formats, all other file types that are not listed in the selection above are also allowed for uploading to easydb.

-No preview may be generated for these file types.
+> NOTE: no support for previews.